Budget-limited distribution learning in multifidelity problems: Problem setup

 \begin{Ass} For every $S \subseteq [n]$, the $X_S$-conditional expectation of $Y$, $\E[Y|X_S]$, is a linear function of $X_S$. \end{Ass}

 \begin{Ass} For every $S \subseteq [n]$, $\e_S$ is independent of $X_S$. \end{Ass}

 Although Assumption \ref{ass:eS-cond} initially appears strong, it is not overly restrictive since nonlinear functions of $X_S$ can be added as additional regressors without changing the analysis.
-For example, linear regression of $Y$ on the covariates $X_S$ could be ``extended'' to a more general regression on the covariates $X_S$ as well as quadratic covariates $\mathrm{vec}(X_S \otimes X_S^\intercal)$, where $\otimes$ is the Kronecker product.
-Since $\E[Y|X_S]$ is a measurable function of $X_S$, it is possible to include a sufficient number of nonlinear terms of $X_S$ to achieve a good representation of $\E[Y|X_S]$ under appropriate regularity assumptions.
-For some applications of interest, the high-fidelity model approximately satisfies Assumption \ref{ass:eS-cond} with a sufficient number of appropriately chosen regressors; see Section \ref{sec:ppde} for instance.
+For example, linear regression of $Y$ on the covariates $X_S$ could be ``extended'' to a more general regression on the covariates $X_S$ as well as quadratic covariates $\mathrm{vec}(X_S X_S^\top)$.
+Since $\E[Y|X_S]$ is a measurable function of $X_S$, it is possible to include a sufficient number of nonlinear terms of $X_S$ to achieve a good approximation of $\E[Y|X_S]$ under appropriate regularity assumptions.
 Nevertheless, identifying an optimal set of such regressors is often problem-dependent, and is not in the scope of this paper.

 Assumption \ref{ass:eS-independent} is more difficult to inspect in practice.
 In the context of PDE simulations, if we take $Y$ and $X_S$ to be a collection of functions of discrete solutions associated with, e.g., spatial refinement of a mesh, then $\e_S$ is unlikely to be independent of $X_S$.
 However, the magnitude of $\e_S$ is often relatively small thus exerting little impact on the practical usage of the developed procedure in Section \ref{sec:alg}.
-In general, one can adopt a less restrictive relationship between $\e_S$ and $X_S$ (e.g. uncorrelation) but that would make both simulating $Y$ and the analysis intractable since correlation gives information only about second moments and not the full distribution.
+In general, one can adopt a less restrictive relationship between $\e_S$ and $X_S$ (e.g. $\e_S$ and $X_S$ are uncorrelated) but that would make both simulating $Y$ and the analysis intractable since correlation gives information only about second moments and not the full distribution.
 We provide a careful empirical examination of both Assumptions \ref{ass:eS-cond} and \ref{ass:eS-independent} in practice in the numerical results section.